JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 <show-structure for="chapter,procedure" depth="3"/>

 The overviews of [basic](multiplatform-discover-project.md) and [advanced](multiplatform-advanced-project-structure.md)
-project structure concepts should give you and understanding of source sets and dependency management.
+project structure concepts should give you an understanding of source sets and dependency management.
 What about modules which organize the source sets and rely on the dependencies?

 > The article talks specifically about KMP projects.